It may not be a fun topic, but child protection is both a necessity and a top priority at Children International.

-Helping children break the cycle of poverty is more than providing health care and education.
-It’s about working toward the complete well-being of each and every child — and that means keeping them safe.
+Helping kids break the cycle of poverty involves much more than providing access to health services and educational resources.
+It entails working toward the holistic well-being of every child and youth in our care.
+And that means keeping them safe.

-CI operates off of these five basic Guiding Principles of Child Protection:
+Children International operates off these five basic Guiding Principles of Child Protection:

 Children International’s Child Protection Policy is made up of several components, all with the goal of keeping children and youth safe.
 It includes agency-specific child protection protocols, guidelines for reporting incidents, steps for preventing abuse, training for CI staff and volunteers, the rules we follow for using information in print and web materials and safety measures for sponsor-beneficiary interactions.